Two societal fundamentals that are being abandoned to our detriment

 Moreover, there needs to be a penalty for willful violators of our statutes.
 Offenders need to be subject to CONSEQUENCES, otherwise there is no sense in having codified laws.
 And despite the demands of “social justice warriors,” the punishment must fit the crime, not tailored to a specific category of offender.

-As ENFORCEMENT gets compromised and CONSEQUENCES get minimized (or canceled) for certain elements of society, chaos erupts.
+As ENFORCEMENT gets compromised and CONSEQUENCES are minimized (or eliminated) for certain elements of society, chaos erupts.
 Can I get a witness?
-We’ve been watching it for the past few years and it will continue to wreak havoc on civil-minded people unless we re-embrace ENFORCEMENT and CONSEQUENCES with humane, yet firm resolve.
+We’ve been watching it for the past few years and it will continue to wreak havoc on civil-minded people unless society as a whole re-embraces ENFORCEMENT and CONSEQUENCES with humane, yet firm resolve.

 MORE